The speed of a website is a very critical factor in its success.

 Google Page Speed Insights is surely one of the best speed test tools for analyzing web performance.

-The tool goes on to provide comprehensive analysis as it combines the performance and recommendations offered by Google Page Speed Insights and Yslow.
+The tool goes on to provide a comprehensive analysis as it combines the performance and recommendations offered by Google Page Speed Insights and Yslow.
 So, GTmetrix comes out as a perfect solution for all your speed optimization needs.

 GTmetrix offers top-level data in speed analysis which is easy to digest.
-It shows up a summary at the top of the page giving out information such as total page load time, page size, and a number of requests.
+It shows up a summary at the top of the page, giving out information such as total page load time, page size, and a number of requests.

 You can create a free account that allows you to save the last 20 tests.
-You can also compare historical data, and can have pre-configured settings for testing locations, browsers, connection speeds, and much more.
+You can also compare historical data and can have pre-configured settings for testing locations, browsers, connection speeds, and much more.

 GTmetrix even supports HTTP/2 speed testing.

-WebPageTest is a brainchild of Patrick Meenan who is a Chrome engineer at Google.
-WebPageTest is an open source project.
+WebPageTest is a brainchild of Patrick Meenan, who is a Chrome engineer at Google.
+WebPageTest is an open-source project.